sarahquigley/sarahquigley.github.io/README.md

 ## How did you make this?

 Nothing fancy going on here, just some simple css and media queries.
+The design is totally responsive, which is nice.

 ## Why did you make this?